Rules

 – Position 36 is available as a last resort to any member who has made 100 or more #starts who is not locked-in and ineligible by provisional or fails to transfer in the LCQ if has not previously won.
 If multiple members are in need, the position goes to the member highest in the provisional priority, then most starts.

-– The champion will receive $250 + a trophy.
+– The champion will receive $250.

 Race Win reward: